PepsRyuu/nollup/README.md

 * [rollup-plugin-hot-css](https://github.com/PepsRyuu/rollup-plugin-hot-css) - Load CSS files with HMR support.
 * [rollup-plugin-react-refresh](https://github.com/PepsRyuu/rollup-plugin-react-refresh) - Nollup plugin for HMR in React apps.
 * [rollup-plugin-commonjs-alternate](https://github.com/PepsRyuu/rollup-plugin-commonjs-alternate) - CommonJS loader that supports React Hot Loader.
+* [@prefresh/nollup](https://github.com/JoviDeCroock/prefresh) - HMR for Preact apps.

 ## Caveats

-* Not all Rollup configuration options are supported yet.
+* Not all Rollup configuration options are supported yet, but most relevant ones are.
-* Not all Rollup plugin hooks are implemented yet.
+* Not all Rollup plugin hooks are implemented yet, but most relevant ones are.
-* Sourcemaps aren't perfect yet, depends on plugin usage.
+* Sourcemaps aren't perfect yet, depends on plugin usage, please write an issue.
-* Does not attempt to parse "require" calls anywhere.
+* Does not attempt to parse "require" calls anywhere, that's for CommonJS plugins.
 * No support for live-bindings, but circular dependencies are supported.

-Contributions are welcome.